Truth or Tale? 8 Ways to (Maybe) Move Labor Along Naturally

 Stimulating the nipples releases oxytocin, and there is actually some solid research behind this method.

-The verdict: It can be effective, but she recommends that women do it only under supervision of a physician or midwife, as it is best to monitor the baby and make sure the baby is tolerating the stimulation.
+The verdict: It can be effective.
+But she recommends that women do it only under supervision of a physician or midwife.
+It’s best to monitor the baby and make sure the baby is tolerating the stimulation.

 Made from the little-known castor bean, castor oil is a powerful laxative that stimulates the intestines.
 It may, in turn, irritate the uterus and cause contractions.